Making sustainable agriculture and food production a reality

 Starting soon, we will be welcoming all proposals from the best teams globally that can provide solutions to one of the 6 Challenges listed above.

-We will then finetune specific JEDI Challenges with highly-ambitious metrics for success, that will be launched in 2022.
+We will then finetune specific JEDI Challenges with highly-ambitious metrics for success, that will be launched in the coming months.